OpenNebula/docs/source/open_cluster_deployment/kvm_node/vgpu.rst

 Once everything is set up, you can follow :ref:`these steps <pci_config>`.

-.. important:: You can not select the vGPU profile, the first one is automatically choosen.
-There is an `issue <https://github.com/OpenNebula/one/issues/5885>`__ opened to add this feature.
+.. important:: In version 6.4 you can not select the vGPU profile, the first one is automatically choosen.